JBlitzar/Text2Image/README.md

   - Essentially step 4 with many different hyperparameter configurations, make sure to have train/test/val
 - Running
   - Get text, vectorize (bert), then run thru model

+okay heres how stable diffusion works theres this VAE, and it learns to put big images as 3x64x64 latent space train that, and THEN start with your diffusion model You do your iterative denoising with the following model: half of vae compresses down, unet with resnet architecture, half of vae compresses up prompt is concatenated in the latent space